talon-one/TalonOne.cs/docs/ManagementApi.md

             var applicationId = 56;  // int |
             var campaignId = 56;  // int |
             var body = new NewCouponsForMultipleRecipients(); // NewCouponsForMultipleRecipients |
-            var silent = silent_example;  // string | If set to 'yes', response will be an empty 204, otherwise a list of the coupons generated (to to 1000). (optional)
+            var silent = silent_example;  // string | If set to `yes`, response will be an empty 204, otherwise a list of integration states will be generated (up to 1000). (optional)

             try
             {
-                // Create Coupons for Multiple Recipients
+                // Create coupons for multiple recipients
                 InlineResponse2004 result = apiInstance.CreateCouponsForMultipleRecipients(applicationId, campaignId, body, silent);
                 Debug.WriteLine(result);
             }